 The comments cards we received, and the patients we spoke with, all made positive remarks about the staff's caring and helpful attitude.
 Patients indicated that they felt comfortable and relaxed with their dentist and that they were made to feel at ease during consultations and treatments.
-A number of patients commented that they had been treated at the practice for a long period of time and had always been satisfied with their care.
-Patients who were nervous about dental treatment indicated that the principal dentist was calm, worked with them, listened to their concerns, and gave them reassurance throughout the processes of the dental treatments.
+Patients who felt they were nervous about dental treatment indicated that their dentist was calm, worked with them, listened to their concerns, and gave them reassurance throughout the processes of the dental treatments.
 We also observed staff were welcoming and helpful when patients arrived for their appointment or made enquiries over the phone.

 Staff were aware of the importance of protecting patients' privacy and dignity.
-The treatment room was situated away from the main waiting area and we saw that the door was closed at all times when patients were having treatment.
+The treatment rooms were situated away from the main waiting area and we saw that the doors were closed at all times when patients were having treatment.
 Conversations between patients and the dentist could not be heard from outside the rooms, which protected patient's privacy.

 Staff understood the importance of data protection and confidentiality and had received training in information governance.
 Patients' dental care records were stored in a paper format in locked filing cabinets.
+There was also a new cloud computing system for storing electronic records.
+The principal dentist told us that they had consulted with the company making the software to ensure themselves that patient data would remain safe and protected at all times.